t-chamb/dynamo/benchmarks/data_utils/README.md

-This directory is currently used for generate synthetic data based on the mooncake dataset, but should be easily extendible to any request datasets with (prefix) hash ids.
+This directory is currently used for generate synthetic data based on the mooncake dataset, but should be easily extendible to any request datasets with (prefix) hash ids, with a current cavaet.
+The synthesizer is designed to work for jsonl files in the "mooncake" trace file format, meaning that the input are increasing integers of block hashes.
+For now, new block hashes must be the next consecutive integer, otherwise will not work.

 ## Quickstart